freenet/freenet-core/docs/src/components/contracts.md

 ## Contracts

-Freenet is essentially a global decentralized key-value store where keys are WebAssembly code that we call "contracts".
+Freenet is essentially a global decentralized key-value store where keys are WebAssembly code called Contracts.
 Contracts are stored in the network along with their data or "state".
 The contract controls what state is permitted and how it can be modified.